 The Vision OC has always been a design-first GPU, and the RTX 3070 Ti is no exception.
 The card comes with a magnificent all-white design that truly stands out from the competition, and is remarkably elegant in every possible way.
 If you’ve got an all-white build, the Vision OC will feel right at home.
 We’re also fans of the boxy design which is incredibly clean when compared to the angular mess of some of the competitors.

 Performance-wise, the GPU is good, falling somewhere in the middle when it comes to AIB cards and their clock speeds.
-It’s slightly worse than top notch models that boost a bit higher (and a bit more consistently), but it still achieves reasonable framerates at 1440p.
-The RGB Fusion 2.0 software, though, which controls the RGB lights is buggy and inconsistent, which is a bit of a shame for a GPU that looks this nice.
+It’s slightly worse than top-notch models that boost a bit higher (and a bit more consistently), but it still achieves reasonable framerates at 1440p.
+The RGB Fusion 2.0 software, though, which controls the RGB lights can be buggy and inconsistent, but overall this is a good performing GPU with amazing aesthetics.

 If you don’t mind the staggering noise levels, and the high prices, the AMP Holo is a reasonable choice for an RTX 3070 Ti.
 It doesn’t draw too much power, it remains cool, and it looks rather nice, too.